derekblair/ILPDFKit/README.md

 #ILPDFKit

-> A simple toolkit for filling out PDF forms, and extracting PDF data in iOS.
+> A simple, minimalist toolkit for filling out PDF forms, and extracting PDF data in iOS, that extends *UIWebView* and the *CoreGraphics PDF C API*.

 ![screenshot](http://imgur.com/oo5HLUg.png "Screenshot" =250x)